Chart Color Schemes

 Bonython displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Bonython, as evaluated at the latest Census, comprised 59.2% houses and 40.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 79.6% houses and 20.4% other dwellings.
-Home ownership in Bonython was at 31.3%, with mortgaged dwellings at 40.5% and rented ones at 28.2%.
-The median monthly mortgage repayment was $1,950, lower than the Australian Capital Territory average of $2,000, while the median weekly rent figure was $445, higher than the Australian Capital Territory's $425.
-Nationally, Bonython's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Bonython, as evaluated at the latest Census held on 28 August 2016, comprised 59.2% houses and 40.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Australian Capital Territory's dwelling structure of 79.6% houses and 20.4% other dwellings.
+Home ownership levels in Bonython were similar to the Australian Capital Territory figure at 31.3%, with the remaining dwellings either mortgaged (40.5%) or rented (28.2%).
+The median monthly mortgage repayment in Bonython was $1,950, lower than the Australian Capital Territory average of $2,000.
+The median weekly rent figure in Bonython was recorded at $445, compared to the Australian Capital Territory's $425.
+Nationally, Bonython's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing